geoarchon/attempt132nd/README.md

 #### **JavaScript frameworks used:** Node.js, Express.js
 #### **Libraries used:** socket.io, PeerJS
 #### **Frontend user interface:** EJS template engine, CSS
-#### **User Interface prototypes:** Figma

 ## Overview

-Users can attach a random room name to the end of the link of the web app (for example, msteamsrooms.herokuapp.com/chatroom, wherein "chatroom" is the room name).
+Users can attach a random room name to the end of the link of the web app.
 This dynamic room link generation is handled by uuid.
 The number of users that can join a room is unlimited.
 Every time a new user joins the room, the other existing users are alerted with a notification.

 After granting webcam and microphone permissions, the new user is connected to the room and their video stream is added to the existing video grid.
-They can also send chat messages in the Live Chat section.

 Options to mute yourself and pause your video stream are added in the controls block.
 A ‘Leave Meeting’ button is also provided for when the user wishes to disconnect from the call.
-After leaving the call, the user can also choose to go back and rejoin the call.

 ## Setup